do-ob-io/config/packages/eslint-config/README.md

 A standard base configuration for linting modern TypeScript ESM projects in the do-ob organization.
 Ideal for NodeJS libraries or applications.

+:warning: This package is only compatible with ESLint 9.0.0 or higher.

 ## Installation

 Install the configuration package with NPM or PNPM.